Despite the continued deep freeze here in Michigan, I spy a glow of hope on the horizon: something wonderful is coming!

 Sharon Garlough Brown

 While this novel probably fits under the heading “inspirational fiction,” Brown’s background in spiritual direction grounds the story in deeper reflection than the genre usually affords.
-Four very different middle-aged women, all at crisis points in their spiritual lives, find themselves reluctantly grouped at a retreat.
+Four very different women, all at crisis points in their spiritual lives, find themselves reluctantly grouped at a retreat.
 Their progress from there is halting, complicated, believable—and inspiring.
 Brown originally self-published, but response to the book was so enthusiastic that eventually IVP picked it up.

 Things That Are: Essays